 - Put away small objects or trinkets.
 Just like kids, pets have a tendency to eat or chew things that could be bad for them.
 Make sure to clean up small items and trinkets that could be mistaken for a snack and keep them out of your pet’s reach.
 (And remember…cats aren’t afraid of heights.
 Putting trinkets on a high shelf might not work if your kitty can leap from the bed to the dresser, then onto the wardrobe, then to the shelf.)

 - Make sure no string or thread is lying around.
 String and thread are really bad for pets.

 - Choose plants that aren’t toxic.
 Many pretty plants that smell nice are toxic to pets.
 Do some research before choosing any houseplant.
-You can see a list from the ASPCA (American Society for the Prevention of Cruelty to Animals) here.

 - Consider your older pet.
 If your kitty or doggie is getting up there in years, he or she might have trouble getting up on the bed or to his or her favorite nap spot.
 To prevent them from falling as they try to jump or get down from couches or beds, provide them with steps or another easy way to get up and down.
 Watching your pet take a fall is both scary and heart-wrenching.